woo0818/ScaleMoGen/readme.md

   </a>
 </p>

-<h3>TL;DR: ScaleMoGen is a next-scale token-map prediction framework built on a multi-scale skeletal-temporal hierarchy for human motion generation and zero-shot motion editing.</h3>
+TL;DR: ScaleMoGen is a next-scale token-map prediction framework built on a multi-scale skeletal-temporal hierarchy for human motion generation and zero-shot motion editing.

-ScaleMoGen supports both SnapMoGen and HumanML3D through a unified training and evaluation pipeline.

 ## Motion Generation and Zero-Shot Editing